a simple and playful JBL

 I liked how in the end it seemed the two have reached a good place in their career and relationship.
 They could have done more with the plot, but given how each episode was under 30mins, and we only had 8 episode, I'm not surprised this was all we were given.
 I'm okay with what we got, it was enjoyable nonetheless.
 Though, what I keep wondering with the finale.
 Did Tome leave that dinner to go stand by the water and wait?
 LMAO, they couldn't just walk there together?
 I found it so random, and it made me laugh.

 The plot of course wasn't very much, but I liked the leads, which made watching the show enjoyable.
 They were good in their roles, and acted it well, with good chemistry as well.
 As for the side-characters, they were basically props and expositions.
-Literally Natsume's mother and sister showed up one time to be fangirls, that random dude who wanted revenge or whatever, was there so we learned Natsume is good at noting stuff down in this black book, and I won't even talk about that dude who mentioned Natsume is his type, he was just loud and there to cause not-every-interesting drama.
-And that boy he went to see the firework with was clearly created as nothing more than to be the exposition.
+Literally Natsume's mother and sister showed up one time to be fangirls, that random dude who wanted revenge or whatever, was there so we learned Natsume is good at noting stuff down in this black book, and I won't even talk about that dude who mentioned Natsume is his type, he was just loud and there to cause not-very-interesting drama.
+And that boy he went to see the fireworks with was clearly created as nothing more than to be the exposition.

 All in all, this show is basically about two people in the workplace trying to make their way doing what they love.
 They fell in love along the way, and like always, there's misunderstandings and fireworks while kissing, but overall an enjoyable show.
 It's also different in how we got to see another industry portrayed in a bl.
 If you wanna watch it for the cosmetic, there isn't much of it, but if you want an un-heavy show to rewind, then this one is for you.
 I'll recommend it.